apache/cordova-docs/docs/phonegap/camera/camera.getPicture.md

 Description
 -----------

-`camera.getPicture` opens the device's default camera application so that the user to take a photo.
+`camera.getPicture` opens the device's default camera application so that the user can take a photo.
 Once the photo is taken, the camera application closes and your application is restored.

+The return value will be sent to the `cameraSuccess` function, in one of the following formats, depending on the `cameraOptions` you specify:

+- A `String` containing the base64 encoded photo image (default).
+- A `String` representing the image file location on local storage.

-The image is base64 encoded and returned as a `String` in the `cameraSuccess` function.
-Since the data is a `String`, you can do whatever you want with it, for example:
+You can do whatever you want with the encoded image or URI, for example:

 - Render the image in an `<img>` tag _(see example below)_
 - Save the data locally (`LocalStorage`, [Lawnchair](http://brianleroux.github.com/lawnchair/), etc)